⇣ Drag elements to your custom footer ⇣

 Each time he told his story, he added further achievements about how he had jumped higher, leaped further and thrown discs and javelin far more distance than anyone else.
 He stated that a large number of people has seen all he had done and that he was well known amongst them.

-"No need for us to know great men" - said one of the listeners - "we don't have to go there to find out if what you say is true.
+"No need for us to know great men" - said one of the listeners - "we don't have to go there and ask them to find out if what you say is true.
 You can still run, you can still jump, you can still throw, right here and now, so go ahead, demonstrate your greatness".

 The demonstration of achievement is laid upon a bedrock of Truth built from dedication, perseverance and results.
 Claims that have been built upon sand, will soon crumble and fall away when held accountable for what soon proves false.